 A team that will largely be used in Kick Off mode or the women’s international tournament, the Oranje Leeuwinnen have a frightening side filled with stars.
 Women’s Super League fans will be very familiar with Vivianne Miedema, who is one of the best strikers in the world both in real life and on FIFA 21.
 She’s 92 rated, with 93 shooting and 88 dribbling, not to mention four-star skill moves and four-star weak foot.
 Lieke Martens and Shanice van de Sanden bring the danger from the wings with five-star skill moves and 95 pace respectively.

 The midfield is enviable too, with Danielle van de Donk, Jackie Groenen and Sherida Spitse forming a solid triangle, all of whom have good passing stats and pretty decent defending.
-The defence is where this Netherlands side are let down, and most likely prevented from being five-stars, but Sari van Veenendaal in goal is a pretty good wall for when the back four are beaten.
+The defence is where this Netherlands side is let down, and most likely prevented from being five-stars, but Sari van Veenendaal in goal is a pretty good wall for when the back four are beaten.

 5 star teams